lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Pass the connection identifiers (C_I, C_R) and the application algorithms in the selected cipher suite to the application.
 The application can now derive application keys using the EDHOC-Exporter interface.

+After sending message_3, the Initiator is assured that no other party than the Responder can compute the key PRK_4x3m (implicit key authentication).
+The Initiator does however not know that the Responder has actually computed the key PRK_4x3m.
+While the Initiator can securely send protected application data, the Initiator SHOULD NOT store the keying material PRK_4x3m and TH_4 until the Initiator is assured that the Responder has actually computed the key PRK_4x3m (explicit key confirmation).
+Explicit key confirmation is e.g. assured when the Initiator has verified an OSCORE message from the Responder.

 ### Responder Processing of Message 3

 The Responder SHALL process message_3 as follows: